 In this context of sustained attacks, a common reaction is to assert that the family is perfect and there is no need to talk about the donor.
 Gay people are often very defensive about their families and thus reluctant to talk about the donor.
 Many people have said that they refuse to talk about the donor to anyone because they perceive doing so to be questioning the legitimacy of their family — so they refuse to engage in that conversation.
 Families should not be built based on fear and defensiveness.
 We owe more than that to our children.

-Around one-third of all DSR parents are LGBTQ!
+Around one-third of all DSR parents and two DSR Board members are LGBTQ!

-For more interesting facts about DSR families, see the Our Members page.
+For more interesting facts about DSR families, see the DSR's Our Members page.

 Books and Other Media

 Children's book!
 Your Family: A Donor Kid's Story

 Book review in Summer 2018 Gay Parent Magazine:

 "Your Family: A Donor Kid's Story fills a noticeable gap in LGBTQ family books.
 While others have discussed how we make our babies, Your Family: A Donor Kid's Story takes the next step in addressing what can often be an elephant in the room for our families.
 The existence of donor siblings, and how to navigate those relationships, is deeply personal and family-specific.
 For those who are looking for a way to help their children understand the breadth of their biological relationships, Your Family: A Donor Kid's Story does an incredible, age-appropriate job at laying the framework in an interactive, light hearted way."

 - Amanda Hopping-Winn, Chief Program Officer, Family Quality Council